p-mongodb/ruby-specifications/README.md

 Reviewer: Emily Giurleo

 ## Summary
-The main goal of this project is to reimplement Mongoid Query Cache as part of the Ruby Driver, so that eventually Mongoid can adapt the new Query Cache implementation without having dependencies on the Driver code.
+The Mongoid Query Cache will be reimplemented as part of the Ruby Driver, so that Mongoid can adopt the new Query Cache implementation without relying on dependencies on the Driver code internals.

 ## Motivation
 The Mongoid Query Cache allows users to cache the results of find queries, preventing the ODM from making multiple network round-trips to the database when a user executes the same query multiple times.
 However, the current implementation of the query cache is flawed: